unknowtherwise67/Unified-Android-Tweaker/README.md

 - An Android All-In-One, Universal, Customized Mods and Tweaks Root Module.
 Install, Reboot and Forget.
 - Feature:
 - Fine-tune Android System/User/Kernel Settings, Tunables and Parameters.
-- Configurable ZRAM Swap Virtual Memory - Improve System Multitasking and prevent System Memory crashes (Does not improve Device Hardware Performance).
+- Configurable ZRAM Swap Virtual Memory - Improve system multitasking and prevent system memory crashes (Need ZRAM Swap Virtual Memory to be enabled and does not improve device hardware performance).
-- Modify Thermal System - Allow full performance capability while maintain Device Hardwares safety.
+- Modify Thermal System - Allow full performance capability while maintain device hardwares safety.
-- Developed and Designed for User-Configurables.
+- Developed and designed for user-configurables.
 - Non-intrusive and systemless.
 - Open-Source complilance.

 ## DISCLAMERS
 - USE THE ROOT MODULE AT YOUR OWN RISKS.
-- DEVELOPERS ARE NOT TOOK RESPONSIBILITY FOR ANYTHING THAT HAPPENS ONLY IF IS YOUR FAULTS.
+- DEVELOPERS ARE NOT TOOK RESPONSIBILITY FOR WHAT HAPPENED ONLY IF IS YOUR FAULTS.

 ## REQUIREMENTS/COMPATIBILITY
 - ANDROID 6 and/or Above.